nycrecords/uclalib_role_clamav/README.md

 UCLALib Ansible Role: ClamAV
 =========

-Installs the ClamAV Antivirus Software
+Installs the ClamAV Antivirus Software and the ClamAV daemon

 Requirements
 ------------